 In general Cubans love to look chic and stylish so don't be afraid to bring out your party outfit when hitting the streets for a night on the town.
 Head to La Bodeguita del Medio in Old Havana, which is very touristy, but a great place to get warmed up to the local flavour before hitting nearby clubs where local musicians jam the night away and the rum keeps flowing.
-El Chévere, in Parque Almendares, is a gigantic open-air disco that keeps the music pumping all night long with pop, hip-hop and salsa beats; while the Habana Café in the Hotel Melía Cohiba in Paseo is the place to be seen.
+El Chévere, in Parque Almendares, is a gigantic open-air disco that keeps the music pumping all night long with pop, hip-hop and salsa beats; while the Havana Café in the Hotel Melía Cohiba in Paseo is the place to be seen.
 Clubs don't get busy until after 10pm, and often stay open all night long.

 For live music, venues like La Tropical in Playa feature live bands, while Jazz Café and Jazz Club La Zorra y el Cuervo in Vedado are two of Havana's top live jazz venues.

 Become our Havana Travel Expert